-If you’re expecting a new addition (or a grand-addition!), you’re probably thinking about how to decorate a special room in your home for Baby Boy or Baby Girl.
-There are so many options on the market these days—everything from super-discounted to wildly high-end—that it can be difficult to know where to start.
+If you’re expecting a new addition (or a grand-addition!), you’re probably thinking about how to decorate a special baby room in your home for Baby Boy or Baby Girl.
+There are so many options on the market for baby nursery design these days—everything from super-discounted to wildly high-end—that it can be difficult to know where to start.

 When I design a nursery, I typically begin with the furniture and design the room around that.
 So decide what kind of crib you want—dark wood, painted wood, etc.—and then build from there.
 Also consider you will need a chair of some sort (more about that in a minute) and a changing table.
 There are many other furniture pieces you can buy, of course, but those are the basics.

 Next, figure out what kind of theme you like.
 It’s easy to get caught up in fanciful ideas—jungles, racecars and butterflies—but remember, you’re going to be spending a lot of time in that room.
 A little goes a long way when it comes to nursery décor.
 So don’t feel bad if you want to skip the giraffes and tigers in favor of just a color scheme you can use as a palette for paint, bedding and fabrics.

 That said, we work with a fantastic mural artist who can literally paint anything on a wall.
 If you want your baby to sleep among soft, flying fairies, for example, she can create that.
 Or perhaps you want an array of stripes for a boy’s room—we have a contractor who can provide that feature.
 If you want to give the room a DIY personalized touch, write the child’s initial in a beautiful script over the crib (practice in pencil first and then fill it in with paint, or use a stencil).